DaysOnSiteApp/app/_pages/privacypolicy.md

 <br>

 ## Any Question?
-If you have any issues to report or feedback to make about this privacy policy or anything else, you can contact us [contact@daysonsite.app](mailto:contact@daysonsite.app)
+If you have any issues to report or feedback to make about this privacy policy or anything else, you can contact us at [contact@daysonsite.app](mailto:contact@daysonsite.app)